 Teaching staff of a registered non-government school must have the necessary experience and qualifications (having regard to accreditation under the Teacher Accreditation Act 2004 but without limiting such other matters as may be relevant).

 The Teacher Accreditation Act 2004 provides a system of accreditation and recognition of teachers’ professional capacity against professional standards.
-Information about professional standards and teacher accreditation can be viewed on the BOSTES website www.bostes.nsw.edu.au
+Information about professional standards and teacher accreditation can be viewed on the NESA website http://www.bostes.nsw.edu.au/

 The teaching staff of a non-government school must have the necessary experience and qualifications having regard to accreditation under the Teacher Accreditation Act 2004.

-In assessing a school’s compliance with this registration requirement the holistic capacity of a school’s teaching staff to deliver the curriculum for which the school is registered will also be considered by the BOSTES.
+In assessing a school’s compliance with this registration requirement the holistic capacity of a school’s teaching staff to deliver the curriculum for which the school is registered will also be considered by NESA.

-- the direct delivery of courses of study that are designed to implement the curriculum and the responsibility for assessing student participation, performance and progress in those courses,
+- delivering courses of study that are designed to implement the school curriculum under the Education Act, and

-To meet the requirements of the Teacher Accreditation Act 2004, 'teachers' (as defined by the Teacher Accreditation Act 2004) employed by registered non-government schools must fall into one of the following three categories:
+To meet the requirements of the Teacher Accreditation Act 2004, 'teachers' employed by registered non-government schools must fall into one of the following three categories: